 This heading is not currently used in a CDA document.

-<Domain Acronym> Value Sets
+PCC Value Sets

 <Replicate the Value Set 6.5.x section as many times as needed for this supplement.>

 <It is preferable to use tabular format.
 Add notes as needed.
 Be aware of potential national licensing issues of coding schemes.>